zalenix/portaldocs/portal-sdk/generated/top-portalfx-performance.md

     - If yes, remove your dependency to them and then remove the obsolete bitmask.
 This is a blocking download before your extension load.
 See below for further details.
 1. See our [best practices](#performance-best-practices)

+<a name="performance-frequently-asked-questions-faq-my-blade-fullready-is-above-the-bar-what-should-i-do"></a>
-## My Blade 'FullReady' is above the bar, what should I do
+## My Blade &#39;FullReady&#39; is above the bar, what should I do

 1. Assess what is happening in your Blades's `onInitialize` (no-PDL) or constructor and `onInputsSet` (PDL).
 [Profile your scenario](#performance-profiling)
     1. Can that be optimized?
 1. If there are any AJAX calls;
     1. Can they use batch?
-If so, migrate over to use the [batch api](http://aka.ms/portalfx/docs/batch).
+If so, migrate over to use the batch api.
     1. Wrap them with custom telemetry and ensure they you aren't spending a large amount of time waiting on the result.
 If you are to do this, please only log one event per blade load, this will help correlate issues but also reduce unneccesary load on telemetry servers.
 1. Are you using an old PDL "Blade containing Parts"?
 How many parts are on the blade?
     - If there is only a single part, if you're not using a no-pdl blade or `<TemplateBlade>` migrate your current blade to a no-pdl blade.